 This chapter may not immediately seem relevant and when I originally wrote it the feedback from my friends and contacts was that it was way too long.
-So this is the abridged version.
-The full version, if you are really interested, is located on the website.
+So this is the unabridged version.

 There seems to be a theme running through the story told so far that perhaps relates to the very nature of reality.
 So what is reality?
 We experience the Universe through our senses and our brain processes the information they gather into things we can understand.
 However, what if there was a deeper reality or even an alternative reality?
 A reality that goes undetected by our senses as far as we know?
 Is this just a hare-brained notion?
 The Universe feels like a very real place, made up of solid things including, ultimately, building block components that we call atoms.
 And yet, atoms themselves consist of mostly nothing at all.
 They are huge empty voids with a nucleus at the centre.
 The hydrogen atom is 99.9999999999996% empty space.